narration/narration/README.md

 }
 ```

-Request handlers **should** be placed `Appplication/Http/RequestHandlers` to be
-detected by the Narration Framework.
-The routes are defined from the folder structure, and the `verb` is the name
-of the request handler.
-As example, the route `POST /users` can be defined
-creating the following Request Handler: `Appplication/Http/RequestHandlers/Users/Post.php`.
-This
+Request handlers **should** be placed at `Appplication/Http/RequestHandlers` to be detected by the Narration Framework.
+The routes are defined from the folder structure, and the `verb` is the name of the request handler.
+As example, the route `POST /users` can be defined creating the following Request Handler: `Appplication/Http/RequestHandlers/Users/Post.php`.

-convention leads code that is easier to maintain, refactor and test.
+This convention leads code that is easier to maintain, refactor and test.

 #### Application > Http > Middleware

 An HTTP middleware component participates in processing an HTTP message.
-It acts
-on the request, generating the response, or forwarding the request to a subsequent middleware
-and possibly acting on its response.
-It provides a convenient mechanism for filtering
-HTTP requests entering your application:
+It acts on the request, generating the response, or forwarding the request to a subsequent middleware and possibly acting on its response.
+It provides a convenient mechanism for filtering HTTP requests entering your application:

 ```php
 final class TrimStrings implements MiddlewareInterface {